 EL Newcomers Students learning a new language gain metacognitive awareness of what language is and how it is used and apply this awareness in their language learning strategies, including drawing upon the knowledge of their native language.
-Initial ELPAC Level RIT/Lexile Range Elective Course Options Details Novice 121 or lower/BR-400L Rosetta Stone English 1 -2 Online program to help students develop fundamental English language skills.
-Novice 121 or below/BR-400L ELL Foundations Newcomer (Edmentum) Online program that facilitates the introduction of basic vocabulary and sentence structure.
-Novice 121 or lower/BR-400L ELD Newcomer Provides essential vocabulary and language instruction for Newcomers.
-Novice 121 or lower/BR-565L System 44 System 44 is recommended for students who need phonics support in both their first language and English.
+Initial ELPAC Level RIT/Lexile Range Elective Course Options Details Grade 8 Grade 8 Novice 115 or lower/ BR400L ELL Foundations Newcomer (Edmentum) and System 44 Online program that facilitates the introduction of basic vocabulary and sentence structure.
+System 44 is recommended for students who need phonics support in both their first language and English.
+Grades 9-12 Novice 121 or lower/ BR-400L Rosetta Stone English 1 -2 Online program to help students develop fundamental English language skills.
+Novice 121 or below/ BR-400L ELL Foundations Newcomer (Edmentum) Online program that facilitates the introduction of basic vocabulary and sentence structure.

+Novice 121 or lower/ BR-400L ELD Newcomer Provides essential vocabulary and language instruction for Newcomers.
+Novice 121 or lower/ BR-565L System 44 System 44 is recommended for students who need phonics support in both their first language and English.

 These courses place heavy emphasis on developing and using foundational literacy skills.
-Foundational literacy skills may include print concepts, phonological awareness, phonics, word recognition, and fluency.
+Foundational literacy skills may include print concepts, phonological awareness, phonics, word recognition and fluency.

+may include prin it concepts, pn onologic cai awareness, p pnonic es, word recognition and fluency.
 Emerging EL Students enter the emerging level having limited receptive and produce English skills.
 As they progress through this level, they start to respond to more varied communication tasks using learned words and phrases with increasing ease.
-ELPAC Level RIT/Lexile Range Elective Course Options Details Level 1 or Novice 121-167/BR-0L Rosetta Stone English 2-3 Online program to help students develop fundamental English language skills.
-Level 1 or Novice 121-167/BR-0L ELL Foundations Level 1 (Edmentum) Online course that facilitates the learning of academic vocabulary, reading comprehension and analysis.
-Level 1 or Novice 121-167/BR400L- 565L System 44 System 44 is recommended for students who need phonics support in both their first language and English.

-Expanding ELs (Low) Students entering the expanding level can use English to learn and communicate about a range of topics and academics.
-They begin to refashion learned phrases and sentences in English to meet their immediate communication and learning needs.
-ELPAC Level RIT/Lexile Range Core Course Options Details Level 2 or Intermediate 165-198/BR-650L ELD II A/B (Edge Fundamentals) ELD course incorporates reading, writing, listening, and speaking in various literary contexts which guide instruction to move students to advance towards English fluency.
-Level 2 or Intermediate 165-198/450L-750L ELD III A/B (Edge A) ELD course provides explicit, rigorous, focused, and guided instruction to students in reading, writing, speaking, and listening.
+ELPAC Level RIT/Lexile Range E Elective Course Options Details Grade 8 Level 1 or Novice 120 or higher/ BR400L Level 1 undations (Edmentum) stem 44 vocab for st ne program that facilitates the introduction of basic bulary and sentence structure.
+System 44 is recommended udents who need phonics support in both their first uage and English.
+Grades 9-12 Level 1 or Novice 121-167/BF 0L R- Ros Rosetta Stone English Or 2-3 nline program to help students develop fundamental English language skills.
+Level 1 or Novice 121-167/BF 0L R- ELL ELL Foundations Level (Edmentum) Online course that facilitates the learning of academic vocabulary, reading comprehension and analysis.
+Level 1 or Novice 121-167/ BR400L-565 5L System 44 System 44 is recommended for students who need phonics support in both their first language and English.
+Expanding ELs (Low) topics and a cademic refash use English to learn and communicate about a range of nion learned phrases and sentences in English to meet ing needs.
+ELPAC Level RIT/Lexile Range ELA/ELD a Details s Grade 8 Level 2 or Intermediate 155>/BR190 L> McGraw Hill System 44 StudySync provides differentiated resources to support ELs to progress in their English language development.
+System 44 is recommended for students who need phonics support in both their first language and English.
+Grades 9-12 Level 2 or Intermediate 165-198/BR- ·650L ELD II A/B (Edg Fundamentals ELD course incorporates reading, writing, listening, and speaking in various literary contexts which guide instruction to move students to advance towards English fluency.